Annex 1 - Main accounting principles of Bilan Carbone®

 A company that manufactures cars

-Use (consumption) of fuel by the vehicles
+Use (consumption) of fuel of the vehicles

 /

-Use (consumption) of material to manufacture the foundation
+Use (consumption) of material for foundation manufacture

-Use (consumption) of energy to operate the ski lift
+Use (consumption) of energy to operate the ski-lift

 A company that manufactures container ships